-Victory Day, also known as V-J Day or Victory Over Japan Day, is a holiday in the state of Rhode Island that is celebrated every year on the second Monday of August.
+Victory Day is a holiday in the state of Rhode Island that is celebrated every year on the second Monday of August.
 It commemorates the end of World War II with the surrender of Japan during the war, on August 14, 1945.

-On December 7, 1941, Japan performed a surprise aerial attack on Pearl Harbor, an American naval base in Hawaii.
-This attack made the United States immediately declare war on Japan, officially turning the war in Europe into a war that was being fought over the world.
+On December 7, 1941, Japan did a surprise aerial attack on Pearl Harbor, an American naval base in Hawaii.
+Thus, the United States immediately declared war on Japan, officially turning the war in Europe into a war that was being fought over the world.
 Due to the Allies' incredible war power and superior technology, the war against Japan was one-sided and Japan suffered many more casualties than the Allies.

 Victory Day in Rhode Island

-Rhode Island is the only state that still commemorates Victory Day due to its strong ties to the U.S. Navy, and so they can keep paying their respects and honoring the sailors from Rhode Island that lost their lives in the Pacific front.
-Rhode Island was the state that sent and lost the biggest number of soldiers to fight Japan.
+Rhode Island is the only state that still commemorates Victory Day due to its strong ties to the U.S. Navy.
+Thus, they can keep paying their respects and honoring the sailors from Rhode Island that lost their lives on the Pacific front.
+This is because Rhode Island was the state that sent and lost the biggest number of soldiers to fight Japan.

 Many events and parades take place in Rhode Island for Victory Day, to commemorate the Allies' victory and honor the fallen soldiers of the war.

 Many people take the opportunity of Victory weekend to enjoy the beach, as it is known as one of the biggest beach-going weekends of the summer.

 The term ‘VJ Day’ or “Victory Over Japan’ Day was influenced by the name ‘VE Day' or ‘Victory in Europe Day'.